|

 „Intercultural

-competence and robust transnational solidarity rise in times of the
+transnational solidarity rise in times of the globalisation to

-is from a research outline of the institute for sociology of
+core statement is from a research outline of the institute for

-University of Erlangen Nuremberg which draws one's attention to a
+sociology of University of Erlangen Nuremberg which draws one's

-side compared to the management.
-Under the title "communication
+employees' side compared to the management.
+Under the title

-and solidarity in cross culture employee cooperation" surveys
+"communication and solidarity in cross culture employee cooperation"

 beginning of 2007.

-concrete conditions an intercultural communication becomes successful in
+conditions an intercultural communication becomes successful in the

-the EWC.
-Besides expert interviews - one took place under
+EWC.
+Besides expert interviews - one took place under participation of

-proceedings in interculturally composed works council meetings are recorded and analysed.
+in interculturally composed works council meetings are recorded and

-study will cover production sites in Germany, France, UK, Spain and
+empirical study will cover production sites in Germany, France, UK,

-Poland of the following groups: DaimlerChrysler, Volkswagen, General
+Spain and Poland of the following groups: DaimlerChrysler, Volkswagen,

 As

-with scientists from six countries from 9th to 14th July 2007 to
+scientists from six countries from 9th to 14th July 2007 to examine

-interesting were the country studies on European works councils which
+country studies on European works councils which were introduced by

-were introduced by speakers from Poland, UK, France and Spain.
-In his
+speakers from Poland, UK, France and Spain.
+In his contribution Dr

-contribution Dr Werner Altmeyer from the training and consultancy
+Werner Altmeyer from the training and consultancy network

-whether European works councils would need codetermination rights or
+councils would need codetermination rights or preferably negotiation

 |